xtuml/bridgepoint/doc-internal/notes/219_cli_prebuild_license_check_int.md

 5. Work Required
 ----------------
 5.1.
 Add a new entry point to the ExportBuilder that will export a system with a license check.
 5.2.
-We have chosen not to require the prebuild license during docgen at this time.
+We have chosen not to require the prebuild license during docgen at this time and raised [4].

 6. Implementation Comments
 --------------------------